dtonhofer/testing_h2_and_spring_jdbc/README.md

 Taking a "data item" to be a record identified by a fixed identifier, we test the following scenarios:

-- UPDATE: T1 updates an existing data item D with x in action 0.
+- **UPDATE**: T1 updates an existing data item D with x in action 0.
   After that, T2 can read the value x from D even though T1 is still active.
   This is undesirable irrespective of whether T1 eventually rolls back (then T2 has read something that never existed) or commits (then T2 has read something "from the future" which can lead to arbitrary problems.
   T1 may also update D a second time with z for example).
-- INSERT: T1 inserts new data item D in action 0.
+- **INSERT**: T1 inserts new data item D in action 0.
   After that, T2 sees D even though T1 is still active.
-- DELETE: T1 deletes an existing data item D (considered as writing ε to D) in action 0.
+- **DELETE**: T1 deletes an existing data item D (considered as writing ε to D) in action 0.
   After that, T2 can no longer access D (a read yields ε) even though T1 is still active.

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_dirty_read.png" alt="Dirty Read swimlanes" width="600" />

 GraphML file: [swml_dirty_read.graphml](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_dirty_read.graphml)

+**Result for H2**

-**Result for H2**: Everything is as expected.
+Everything is as expected.
 All three scenarios show up in isolation level ANSI "READ UNCOMMITTED" only.

 ### Test 2: Eliciting "Non-Repeatable Reads" (aka "Fuzzy Reads")